Syllabus

 Note: You are not required to submit any annotations for the day you are scheduled to lead the discussion.

 The material we cover each class will either be an empirical article (that describes one or a series of experiments targeted towards one key question), a review paper (that consolidates many empirical articles), or a podcast (that discusses a range of articles and themes).
-Based on the material you select to reflect upon each week, you will be expected to produce ONE QALMRI or SPARK summary.
+Based on the material we cover, every week that you do not have a project milestone due, you will be expected to submit a reflection - this reflection will sometimes ask you to summarize one or two articles’ key ideas, or may at other times ask you to respond to an open-ended prompt.
 The goal of this assignment is to allow you a chance to revisit the class discussion and respond to the material in a deeper manner.

 Descriptor Points